zachratliff22/EulerSpigot/README.md

 ![Google Billboard Puzzle](/images/billboard.PNG?raw=true "Google Billboard Puzzle")

 Google has been very fond of this transcendental number, even using it in their IPO filing when they pledged to raise $2,718,281,828 (*e* billion dollars) [1].
-At first glance the problem doesn't appear to be that difficult (and it probably isn't for some), however, there is two fairly difficult subproblems at the root of the solution:
+At first glance the problem doesn't appear to be that difficult (and it probably isn't for some), however, there are two fairly difficult subproblems at the root of the solution:

 1. How do we generate the digits of Euler's constant
 2. How do we check if the number is prime